wrsturgeon/spotatui/README.md

 1. Your browser will open to Spotify's authorization page
 2. **Important:** The redirect URI will be `http://127.0.0.1:8989/login` - this is different from the main app's callback URL
-3. After authorizing, "Spotatui" will appear in your Spotify Connect device list
+3. After authorizing, "spotatui" will appear in your Spotify Connect device list
 4. Credentials are cached so you only need to do this once

 ### How It Works

-- When streaming is enabled, "Spotatui" registers as a Spotify Connect device
+- When streaming is enabled, "spotatui" registers as a Spotify Connect device
 - You can control playback from the TUI, your phone, or any other Spotify client
 - Audio plays directly on the computer running spotatui